 Tonight… lighting Christmas Eve candles and singing “Silent Night” one day early, in these parts…

-Wisconsin Thanksgiving: Grateful to be with my mom, say thanks to my 7th-grade teacher, Mr. Armbrecht, and return to my teenaged haunts: a lighthouse, and Lake Michigan.
+Wisconsin Thanksgiving: Grateful to be with my mom, say thanks to my 7th-grade teacher, Mr. Armbrecht, and return to my teenaged haunts: a lighthouse, and a lake called Michigan.
+Lutheran…

 Not my typical Monday: Lunch with His Excellency Bakhtiyar Gulyamov, Uzbekistan’s new ambassador to the U.S.

 These loved ones, our dead.
 Does healing ever begin?
 Is that deep hole always there?
 They say time heals, but I’m not so sure.
 In these strange moments, in everyday moments, he pops up.
 ‘Hello there.’